m600x/cosmo-installer/README.md

   - Symlink it to `~/sdcard`
   - Get mSD UUID and filesystem
   - Create entry in fstab for automount
+  - If `touch_relative`
+    - Add mtrack conf file
+  - If `touch_rightclick`
+    - Download repo, make binary
+    - Add as a service
+  - If none
+    - Ensure service rightclick is absent
+    - Ensure mtrack conf is absent
+  - Add xorg conf
 - Custom (2 tasks)
   - Install oh-my-zsh
   - Add custom .zshrc